What does having a good Wedding Workflow mean to you?

 7. WORK ON POST-PRODUCTION — CULLING, EDITING & DELIVERY

-It’s time to cull your photos.
+As part of your Wedding Workflow, now it’s time to cull your photos.
 Look for the best ones to deliver to the newlyweds.
 Edit the selected photos.
 You can use Lightroom to apply presets and make exposure and color adjustments first.
 Then you can go back for local adjustments.

 Keep sharing the edited images in small batches on social media.
 If you feel editing takes away all your personal time and also a chunk of time you would otherwise spend on improving your business, you can use trusted editing services like ShootDotEdit.

 Once you are done with this, put together the final deliverables as detailed in the contract.
 You can do this through a custom USB drive with digital files and an online ordering gallery for prints.
 The USB can be sent by mail while your printing lab sends the album directly to the couple so you don’t have to worry about it.

 After the couple orders an album, you can design it on a software like Pixellu, get it proofed, and modified by your clients before finalizing it for print.
 Designing and printing labs like WHCC (White House Custom Color) provide all these services under one roof.

 8. WEDDING WORKFLOW: PUBLISH THE PHOTOS

 Share these wedding images on your Pinterest, Facebook, Instagram, and Twitter.
 This is crucial to relevance and also builds anticipation in your clients when they see their fabulous photos.
 Of course, you should tag them.
 Also, tag other vendors at the wedding, showing appreciation for their work and build a warm relationship with them.
 Vendors act as strong referrals for the future.
 Put these images in your personal portfolio.